 Thin sliced beef coming from the skirt area of the cow, lightly seasoned and grilled.

 Different cuts of pork boiled in manteca.
 Every piece has a distinctive flavor and texture: maciza is leaner, while tripa is usually crunchier.

 Mexican spiced sausage.
 Originating from Spain, there are several variations: it can be verde, rojo, more or less spiced, etc. Can be used in a variety of dishes, usually fried or in salsa.

-Salty and crumbly, this traditional Mexican cheese is named after a city in the state of Michoacán, has a distinctive salty flavor.
+This traditional Mexican grated cheese, named after a city in the state of Michoacán, has a distinctive salty flavor.